cchitsiang/awesome-stars/topics.md

 ## code-review

-- [qodo-ai/pr-agent](https://github.com/qodo-ai/pr-agent) - 🚀 PR-Agent: An AI-Powered 🤖 Tool for Automated Pull Request Analysis, Feedback, Suggestions and More! 💻🔍
+- [qodo-ai/pr-agent](https://github.com/qodo-ai/pr-agent) - 🚀 PR Agent - The Original Open-Source PR Reviewer, This repo is not the Qodo free tier!
+Try the free version on our website.
 - [mattzcarey/shippie](https://github.com/mattzcarey/shippie) - extendable code review and QA agent 🚢
 - [jspahrsummers/effective-code-review](https://github.com/jspahrsummers/effective-code-review) - Presentation about my process for making code reviews as effective as possible
 - [gitpod-io/gitpod](https://github.com/gitpod-io/gitpod) - The developer platform for on-demand cloud development environments to create software faster and more securely.